 If you’re thinking “Yeah, but how do I even start decluttering??
 I’m so overwhelmed!!”
 I understand.
 I have lots of resources for you.
 I highly recommend you start with my book, Decluttering at the Speed of Life, which is available wherever books are sold in any format you prefer.
+I cover it all, from every angle, in that book.
 (Paperback, digital, or audio)

 There are many, many other resources here on the site as well.
 Podcasts, blog posts, videos, and more.
 Read all about those here.

 Please note: I’m not anti-soy-sauce.
 This isn’t a post against it.
 I eat it now, though it doesn’t hold the same magic for me that it did back in the late 70s.
 I also am now a mother with a child whose excessive love of soy sauce is total payback for what I did to my own mother.